krvarma/pulsar-consumer-operator/README.md

 # Pulsar Consumer Operator

 In this article, we will try to create a basic application and create a CRD to deploy it on Kubernetes.
-We will create a Pulsar Consumer in Golang and run it on Kubernetes.
+We will reuse a Pulsar Consumer from my previous article [Creating an External Scaler for KEDA](https://medium.com/@krvarma/creating-an-external-scaler-for-keda-31b314b5c4a3).
 The consumer is a basic one that will consume a Pulsar topic and log the message to the console.
 In the real world, it will be much more complicated, but for the sake of simplicity, we will use a simple application.

 For this purpose, we will create a custom resource **PulsarConsumer**.
 This CRD can be used to deploy a Pulsar Consumer application to the Kubernetes.